cxzhang4/mlr3torch-benchmark_experiments/README.md

 ## Installation

-To install `torch` and friends, run the commands in `install_torch.sh`.
+To create a `mamba` environment and install R `torch`, run the commands in `install_torch.sh`.

 Python packages: `environment.yml` contains a full Python dependency list.

-R packages: running `R/install_packages.R` will install all R dependencies.
+R packages: run `R/install_packages.R`.
+The R dependency versions are not currently managed.

 ## Usage